trevortomesh/curriculum-vitae/README.md

 -   Evaluated the fidelity of these models by comparing to theoretical and computational models.

-Graduate Research in Educational Game Development - 2011-2012 {#graduate-research-in-educational-game-development---2011-2012 .unnumbered}
+Graduate Research in Educational Game Development - 2011-2012
 -------------------------------------------------------------

 University of Worcester, Computing Department, Worcester, England